spite/THREE.MeshLine/README.md

 By default it's a white material of width 1 unit.

-`MeshLineMaterial` has several attributes to control the appereance of the `MeshLine`:
+`MeshLineMaterial` has several attributes to control the appereance:

 - `map` - a `THREE.Texture` to paint along the line (requires `useMap` set to true)
 - `useMap` - tells the material to use `map` (0 - solid color, 1 use texture)